Specifications Grading: A Method to Improve Student Performance

 CETL offers a recurring workshop titled,Specification Grading: An Alternate Means of Assessing Learning Based on Mastery and Process.”
 Check out the CETL Workshop Events for the next offering.
 Nilson’s text, Specifications Grading: Restoring Rigor, Motivating Students and Saving Faculty Time, is available to borrow from CETL’s Library.
 In addition, you may also review the resources at the end of this article to learn more about specifications grading.

-HuskyCT/BlackBoard Tools to Help with Specifications Grading
+HuskyCT/Blackboard Tools to Help with Specifications Grading

 1. Arnaud, C. H. (April 25, 2021) How an alternative grading system is improving student learning.
 Chemical & Engineering News, 99(15).